BudEcosystem/bud-serve-eval/docs/api_design_practices.md

 - **Modularize Your Code**: Break down complex logic into separate functions or modules to keep your routes clean and manageable.
 Follow the structure outlines in the Microservice Guidelines to keep everything organized and maintainable.
-- **Use Dependency Injection**: FastAPI’s dependency injection system is powerful—use it to manage configurations, database connections, and other shared resources.
+- **Use Dependency Injection**: FastAPI's dependency injection system is powerful—use it to manage configurations, database connections, and other shared resources.
 - **Document Your APIs**: Make sure your endpoints are well-documented using description, summary, and tags.
 This helps keep your API user-friendly and self-explanatory.